microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/CodeSetup.md

 ```
 *before adding the `AddFluentUIComponents()` code*

-**The `options.HostingModel` setting is used to determine the type of project you are building.
-Choose the approprate value form the `BlazorHostingModel` enumeration**

 ## Scripts
 The heart of this library is formed by the Fluent UI Web Components and the accompanying `web-components.min.js` file.
 From version 2.3 onwards, the